NikolaySimakov/ClickChain/server/README.md

 ## Project structure

-Files related to application are in the `app` or `tests` directories.
+Files related to application are in the `src` or `tests` directories.
 Application parts are:

 ```
-app
+src
 ├── api - web related stuff.
 │ ├── dependencies - dependencies for routes definition.
 │ ├── errors - definition of error handlers.